FabianLauer/unsplash-json/README.md

 To learn more about pagination, have a look at the original [Unsplash API docs](https://unsplash.com/documentation#pagination).

+## TypeScript Declarations

+The declaration file can be found in `dist/unsplash.d.ts`.

 ## License
 MIT.
 See LICENSE file.